Open-Cascade-SAS/OCCT/dox/dev_guides/upgrade/upgrade.md

 @subsection upgrade_occt700_localcontext Deprecation of Local Context

-Conception of Local Context has been deprecated.
+The conception of Local Context has been deprecated.
-Related classes (AIS_LocalContext) and methods (AIS_InteractiveContext::OpenLocalContext() and others) will be removed within some future OCCT release.
+The related classes, e.g. *AIS_LocalContext*, and methods ( <i>AIS_InteractiveContext::OpenLocalContext()</i> and others) will be removed in a future OCCT release.

 The main functionality provided by Local Context - selection of object subparts - can be now used within Neutral Point without opening any Local Context.